Work Experience

 Principal Software Engineer at Meroxa

-I joined this start up in 2021 with the ambitious goal of revolutionizing how companies should operate with real-time data.
+I joined this startup in 2021 with the ambitious goal of revolutionizing how companies operate with real-time data.
 Founded by two ex-colleagues at Heroku, a company of 9 people at that time felt like an exciting change from what Heroku had become, a developer platform driven by an enterprise like Salesforce.

-At Meroxa, I joined the Platform Team as a Backend Engineer and my priorities have always been:
+At Meroxa, I joined as a Backend Engineer, working on both Platform Features and our open-source solution, Conduit.
+During my time at Meroxa, my priorities have always been:

 • Elevating the Developer Experience by finding the simplest solutions to existing problems.

 • Communicating both internally and externally about how our platform and products fit the market.
-Internally, making sure everyone stays aligned in our mission, and externally finding ways to collaborate with other companies.
+Internally, making sure everyone stays aligned with our mission, and externally finding ways to collaborate with other companies.

-• Increasing automation and enabling practices for delivering features at a more iteratively pace.
+• Increasing automation and enabling practices for delivering features at a more iterative pace.

-• Culturally, finding better ways to communicate and collaborate independently to the employee geographic location.
+• Culturally, finding better ways to communicate and collaborate independently of the employee's geographic location.
 Making sure no one is left behind.

 Here are some of the highlights since I joined at the time of writing:

-• Designed and Developed our Meroxa CLI making sure it could be easily distributed, easily operated by anyone and highly intuitive.
-This one contains a long list of features, but you can read some about my journey (dated on October 11, 2022) on this blog post.
+• Designed and developed our Meroxa CLI, ensuring it could be easily distributed and operated by anyone while being highly intuitive.
+This one contains a long list of features, but you can read some about my journey (dated October 11, 2022) on this blog post.

-• Lead and worked on developing Turbine, our company pivot putting the focus on the developer .
-My main focus was on the CLI, turbine go library and control plane (Platform API).
+• Led and worked on developing Turbine, our company pivot putting the focus on the developer.
+My main focus was on the CLI, Turbine Go library, and control plane (Platform API).

-• Helped with documentation across all our platform components including how to operate with our platform.
+• Helped with documentation across all our platform components, including how to operate with our Platform and Conduit.

-• Lead and worked on an Intermediate Representation project to move the orchestration for Turbine deployments to our control plane.
+• Led and worked on an Intermediate Representation project to move the orchestration for Turbine deployments to our control plane.

-• Worked on Turbine-Core, a gRPC architecture to centralize Turbine libraries and help developing support for other languages (at the time of writing, we support JavaScript, Go, Python, and Ruby).
+• Worked on Turbine-Core, a gRPC architecture to centralize Turbine libraries and help develop support for other languages (at the time of writing, we support JavaScript, Go, Python, and Ruby).

-• Worked on Turbine-Ruby, announcing this in RubyConf 2022 in Houston
+• Worked on Turbine-Ruby, announcing this at RubyConf 2022 in Houston.

 Changelogs: